angrykoala/wendigo/README.md

 **assert.text(selector, expected, msg?)**
 Asserts that at least one element matching the given selector has the expected string or regex.
 If expected is an array, all texts in it should match.
+It matches against the value of element innerText property.

 ```js
 await browser.assert.text("p", "My First Paragraph");